MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/security/defender-endpoint/configure-extension-file-exclusions-microsoft-defender-antivirus.md

 <a id="man-tools"></a>

-### <a name="use-the-windows-security-app-to-configure-file-name-folder-or-file-extension-exclusions"></a>Use o aplicativo segurança do Windows para configurar exclusões de nome de arquivo, pasta ou extensão de arquivo
+### <a name="use-the-windows-security-app-to-configure-file-name-folder-or-file-extension-exclusions"></a>Use o Segurança do Windows para configurar exclusões de nome de arquivo, pasta ou extensão de arquivo

 Consulte [Adicionar exclusões no aplicativo Segurança do Windows para](microsoft-defender-security-center-antivirus.md) obter instruções.